lukasztecza/lightApp/README.md

 redirectResponse
 codeResponse
 ```
-- responses are by default sanitized to alphanumeric characters but you can force excape or raw output
+- responses are by default sanitized to alphanumeric characters but you can force escape or raw output
 - for instance for array:
 ```php
 $arr = [